IBM-Cloud/box-watson/README.md

 7. Once you have created an account, select 'Create a Box Application' from the side panel.
 Name your app, select the Box Content API, and click 'Create Application'.
 On the next page you will find your app's client_id and client_secret, which you will need for the following step.

-8. Using the credentials you received in step 9, replace the default Box configs in vcap-local.json.
+8. Copy the file ```vcap-local-example.json``` to ``` vcap-local.json```.
+Using the credentials you received in step 7, replace the default Box configs in ```vcap-local.json```.
 After you have done that, create a Personality Insights service using your Bluemix account and replace the corresponding credentials in vcap-local.json.

 9. Start your app locally with the following command.